* Barak says US ties never been better but skeptical on sanctions

 By Phil Stewart and Dan Williams

-JERUSALEM, Aug 1 (Reuters) - Israel told visiting U.S. Defense Secretary Leon Panetta on Wednesday that time was running out for a peaceful settlement to the nuclear dispute with Iran because sanctions and tough talk over possible military action were failing to sway Tehran.
+JERUSALEM, Aug 1 (Reuters) - Israel warned visiting U.S. Defense Secretary Leon Panetta on Wednesday that time was running out for a peaceful settlement to the nuclear dispute with Iran, saying sanctions and tough talk over possible military action were failing to sway Tehran.

-Panetta assured Israel that the United States would not allow Iran to develop a nuclear bomb.
-Using a tough tone, he suggested military action was possible after all other options were exhausted.
+Panetta assured Israel the United States would not allow Iran to develop a nuclear bomb.
+Setting a tough tone, he suggested military action was possible after all other options were exhausted.

 “This is not about containment.
-This is about making very clear that they are never to be able to get an atomic weapon,” Panetta said in Jerusalem.
+This is about making very clear that they are never to be able to get an atomic weapon,” Panetta said at one point in the day.

-“If they make the decision to proceed with a nuclear weapon...we have options that we are prepared to implement to ensure that that does not happen,” said Panetta, whose visit to the close U.S. ally included a tour of an anti-rocket battery known as “Iron Dome”.
+“If they make the decision to proceed with a nuclear weapon ... we have options that we are prepared to implement to ensure that that does not happen,” he said separately.

 Israeli Prime Minister Benjamin Netanyahu signalled that such declarations were of little comfort, noting that Panetta himself had said a few months ago “that when all else fails, America will act”.

-“However forceful our statements, they have not convinced Iran that we are serious about stopping them,” Netanyahu said, standing next to Panetta at the prime minister’s residence in Jerusalem.
+“However forceful our statements, they have not convinced Iran that we are serious about stopping them,” Netanyahu said, standing next to Panetta.

 Any conflict could easily draw in the United States, where debate over Israel and Iran figures in campaigning for the presidential election in November.
 Republican candidate Mitt Romney visited Israel this week.